KjetilIN/Renewable-Energy-REST-API/readme.md

 ```
 {
-   "countries_api": "<http status code for restcountries API>",
+   "countries_api": "http status code for restcountries API",
-   "notification_db": "<http status code for notification DB in Firebase>",
+   "notification_db": "http status code for notification DB in Firebase",
-   "webhooks": "<amount of registered webhooks>",
+   "webhooks": "amount of registered webhooks",
    "version": "v1",
-   "uptime": <time elapsed from the last service restart>
+   "uptime": "time elapsed from the last service restart"
-   "total_memory_usage": <"percent of total memory usage on the user's computer">
+   "total_memory_usage": "percent of total memory usage on the user's computer"
 }
 ```

-Note: `<some value>` indicates placeholders for values to be populated by the service.
+Note: `"some value"` indicates placeholders for values to be populated by the service.
 An example response is provided underneath.

 Example response: